 Some things the court staff CANNOT do for you:

 - We CANNOT give legal advice or answer legal questions.
-If you plan to proceed with your case without an attorney, the County Law Library has the reference material to assist you.
-There is a Law Library in downtown San Diego at 1105 Front Street, 619-531-3900 or view the list of Law Libraries in San Diego County.
+If you plan to proceed with your case without an attorney, the San Diego Law Library has reference materials to assist you.
+There is a law library in downtown San Diego at 1105 Front Street and more information is available from the San Diego Law Library website.